CypherpunkSamurai/go-build-it/NOTES.md

 This file contains snippets and notes for the project.

+In this era proving your work is true and not copied ai slop is essential.
+This file also provides a record of my progress throughout the journey as I build this project.

 ## 2025-02-19 16:00:44 - Init Project

 This is a project to build a simple ci server using golang and docker api.